 "Uncle Joe’s Jerk" started off cooking for family and friends; however, just like his father, Marc’s passion for cooking could not be denied and the venture has now been expanded to cook for the local community and London wide alike.
 Little did Marc know that his simple little venture would lead to him successfully selling his street food at Hackney Carnival and then procuring a space in Wells Street Market where his delicious food is sold to Hackney locals, visitors and tourists!
 The foods are of various types with influences from numerous cuisines, such as Jamaican, Chinese and Italian, but the specialty is the traditional Caribbean/Jamaican food on offer that is made with recipes passed down from Uncle Joe himself, albeit with a modern twist.
 All the dishes are made using natural ingredients and meals are prepared from scratch using three of the most basic ingredients: scallion (spring onion), garlic, and scotch bonnet pepper.
 Who knew that these three basic ingredients could result in producing such delicious, mouth-watering food?

 The speciality of succulent Jerk Chicken - seasoned with sweet and savoury spices, with a delicious one-of-a-kind fruit infused jerk sauce, and not forgetting the sides of traditional rice and peas, fried dumpling and a bit of slaw on the side – is a mash-up of old school Jamaica, sunny LA but cooked by a Londoner.
-New to the street food scene, "Uncle Joe's Jerk" is hoping to take North East London by storm, anointing it with the tastiest jerk chicken which will definitely have people running back for more!
+New to the street food scene, "Uncle Joe's Jerk" is hoping to take London and the rest of the UK by storm, anointing it with the tastiest jerk chicken which will definitely have people running back for more!